-In this guide, we’ll show you how to plan a Tag migration and audit your Google Tag Manager configuration using a Tag plan.
+In this guide, we’ll show you how to conduct a Google Tag Manager audit using a Tag plan.
 We’ll lend you our own Tag plan template to implement this.

 An overview of what we’ll cover in this guide: